alephinsights/alephlabs/pages/ARGA-detail.md

 **If you can't access these videos, then you can download them** <a href="https://storage.googleapis.com/www.arga.uk/arga-concept.mp4" download>here</a> **and** <a href="https://storage.googleapis.com/www.arga.uk/arga-demo-short.mp4" download>here</a>.

-Without means of mining text, most documents end up in 'data landfills' after it has been exploited for its primary purpose.
-For example, emails languish in mail servers, intelligence reports fill up SharePoint sites.
-Without stucture, these artefacts cannot be exploited to generate insights.
-Attempts to retrospectively structure reports are manpower intensive, boring and difficult.
+Without a means of structuring text, most documents end up in ‘data landfills’ after they have been exploited for their primary purpose.
+Emails languish in mail servers, reports fill up SharePoint sites and vital conversations become buried within burgeoning threads on group messaging platforms.
+In this form, these sources of text cannot be exploited to generate insights.
+Further, any attempts to retrospectively structure them are manpower intensive, boring and difficult.

 {:class='equal borderless'}
 | ![Illustration showing: Before ARGA - Data producers and consumers confused, frustrated at the lack of order and structure of text based data](../images/ARGAbeforeARGA.png) | ![Illustration showing: With ARGA - Data producers and consumers no longer confused as the ARGA system helps keep text data in a more ledgible stucture](../images/ARGAafterARGA.png) |